Policy Learning under Endogeneity Using Instrumental Variables: Extensions

 \section{Extensions}

-We consider two empirically relevant extensions to the baseline setup in Section \ref{setup}.
-In Section \ref{multiplecontinuousiv}, we allow for the presence of other instruments in addition to the one that can be manipulated.
-In Section \ref{budgetcontinuous}, we incorporate budget constraints.
-As a further extension, we consider encouragement rules with a binary instrument in \ref{encouragementbinary}.
+I consider two empirically relevant extensions to the baseline setup in Section \ref{setup}.
+In Section \ref{multiplecontinuousiv}, I allow for the presence of other instruments in addition to the one that can be manipulated.
+In Section \ref{budgetcontinuous}, I incorporate budget constraints.
+As a further extension, I consider encouragement rules with a binary instrument in \ref{encouragementbinary}.